Are you looking for places to visit in Asia? Here are the most famous landmarks in Asia that should be on your bucket list.

 But despite all that, Bagan is still one of the most impressive landmarks of South East Asia.
 What’s even more exciting about Bagan is that each construction has a spiritual meaning in the Buddhism religion.

-But with many temples and Pagodas in the city, it can be hard to decide on which one to visit and which one not to.
+However, with many temples and Pagodas in the city, it can be hard to decide on which one to visit and which one not to.

 So some of the most notable ones, not miss include; Ananda Temple, Gawdawpalin Temple, Bupaya Pagoda, Dhammayangyi Temple, and Dhammayazika Pagoda all of which were constructed differently yet so similar.

-Though there are many ways to enjoy the ancient city and appreciate the Burmese kind of architecture either by renting a scooter or hiring a taxi, the best way to take in the amazing views and the designs displayed by the Myanmar craftsmen in handicrafts is by going for a hot air balloon over the thousand of temples and Pagodas.
+Though there are many ways to enjoy the ancient city and appreciate the Burmese kind of architecture either by renting a scooter or hiring a taxi, the best way to take in the amazing views and the designs displayed by the Myanmar craftsmen is by going for a hot air balloon over the thousand of temples and Pagodas.

-Bagan may be confused with Angkor Wat by many people (which is clear why), it’s also one of the famous southeast Asia landmarks just like its counterpart.
+Though Bagan may be confused with Angkor Wat by many people (which is clear why), it’s also one of the famous southeast Asia landmarks just like its counterpart.

 Read more: Most romantic places in the world